 Probably, as you do not want to miss out on the employer contributions!

 It depends.
 Pension laws will determine what portion of your account is designated as “locked-in” pension money, and what portion is not “locked-in”.
 Your options for the two types of money differ slightly.
 If you elect to cash out, you will be required to pay income tax.

 Western's Joint Pension Board has organized 15 different investment options in a structure that offers broad diversification and choice.
 The “right” mix of investments is different for each member and may be influenced by your anticipated length of participation in the plan.

 Contributions will stop when employment terminates.
-This is followed by a 6 month waiting period.
+This is followed by a six-month waiting period.
 Your account remains invested at your direction during this time.
 Many non-regular full-time members have sessional employment whereby a short period of time may pass between contracts.
-The waiting period allows you to immediately resume pension contributions if you regain employment within 6 months.
-You won’t have to wait 2 years again.
+The waiting period allows you to immediately resume pension contributions if you regain employment within six months.
+You won’t have to wait two years again.

-No, once you join you will remain a member for the duration of your paid employment plus 6 months with no contributions.
+No, once you join you will remain a member for the duration of your paid employment plus six months with no contributions.
 Regular contributions from you and Western will be made so long as you have qualifying employment income from Western.
-If you have elected to make additional Voluntary contributions, these may be changed or stopped any month.
+If you have elected to make additional Voluntary contributions, these may be changed or stopped at any time.

-Human Resources will send an information package to your home address if you have qualified to join the plan, you will be contacted and provided information.
+If you become eligible to join the plan, you will be contacted and provided information.
 It is not necessary for you to determine this information.
 If you receive an offer to join the plan and do not accept at that time, you will need to re-qualify in order to join at a later date.
-If however, you believe you are eligible, please email email@example.com and we will investigate.
+If however, you believe you are eligible, please email firstname.lastname@example.org and we will investigate.

 Please register as per the instructions in your letter from Sun Life and we will access whether you are still eligible to join the plan.